 - Penetration of Global/Outreach of Local Entities

 Global state and non-state actors are increasingly penetrating those domains which were henceforth exclusively reserved for the domestic state machinery.
 Not only interfere in the policy formulation but are now acting directly through their nongovernmental organizations in domestic policy implementation.
-Centers of actual power and decision-making are shifting from local to global level with the outreach of domestic interests groups to their sympathizers in international organizations, multinational corporations, and those in the governments of global powers.
+Centres of actual power and decision-making are shifting from local to global level with the outreach of domestic interests groups to their sympathizers in international organizations, multinational corporations, and those in the governments of global powers.
 This outreach enables them to force their government to accede to their demands because of the economic and political clout of the global players.

 2. Globalization of Local/Localization of Global Events